 Green Monday, according to Emily Price at Lifewire, might be the biggest online shopping holiday you’ve never heard of.
 It occurs on the second Monday in December, roughly two weeks before Christmas Day.

-The holiday was first christened by eBay, writes Kimberly Amadeo, author of “Beyond the Great Recession.”
-Back in 2007, the online auction company noted that the second Monday in December was its busiest day of the year.
-One reason was because it was the last day that customers could order online and guarantee that the gift would be delivered in time for Christmas.
+Kimberly Amadeo – author of “Beyond the Great Recession” published back in 2007 – writes that the holiday was first christened by eBay.
+The online auction and e-commerce marketplace company noted with their purchase trends that the second Monday in December was its busiest day of the year.
+One reason was that it was the last day that customers could order online and guarantee that the gift would be delivered in time for Christmas.
+Ebay then embraced Green Monday as a shopping holiday and pushed many special offers (https://www.raise.com/coupons/ebay, for example) and marketing materials to encourage shoppers to shop on this day.
 Ebay called it Green Monday for two reasons: The first is that green is the color of money.
 But it’s also believed that the company wanted to reflect the fact that shopping online was considered more environmentally friendly at the time.

 Black Friday and Cyber Monday may have outstripped Green Monday over the last decade, says Jon Martindale at Digital Trends.
 But it’s still one of the biggest and most profitable shopping days for a large number of retailers.
 More and more local businesses are using the day to promote one last round of deals before the festive season ends.

 Because of its place on the calendar, there’s an element of urgency about Green Monday.
 Even though the name hasn’t caught on with consumers, stores certainly see the second Monday in December as the last time to offer big savings on gifts, says Brent Shelton, public relations director at shopping loyalty program Rakuten.
-“Items like toys, video games, and electronic gadgets can see their best prices of the season, so those that held off from spending during Thanksgiving weekend can get rewarded for their patience if they have intel on where to shop.”
+“Items like toys, such as those wooden playhouse designs, video games, and electronic gadgets can see their best prices of the season, so those that held off from spending during Thanksgiving weekend can get rewarded for their patience if they have intel on where to shop.”

 Why Should Local Businesses Care About Green Monday?